 My Training and Experience

-I am a Certified EFT Practitioner (completed Level 1, 2, and 3 training), and working towards becoming an Accredited Certified Practitioner with EFT International (formerly AAMET International).
+I am an Accredited Certified EFT Practitioner, and working on becoming an Accredited Certified Advanced Practitioner with EFT International (formerly AAMET International).
 EFT tapping and other mind-body interventions have been a part of my practice over the last several years, and have proven to be one of my most useful and lasting therapeutic intervention methods in helping people change how their mind and body responds to past and present stressors.
 It is hard to understand until you try it.

 When your body’s energy channels and nervous system are activated, you may experience or notice changes or shifts in your body.
 The shifts are processes known as a clearing or neutralizing sensations that may occur during or after tapping.
 You may notice some or none of the following: